hkpeterpeter/aialifehack18-team17/README.md

 The code repository for AIA Life Hack 2018 #AIALIFEHACK18

+## Repository Organization

+- AIAHack-iOS-App: Our App demo written by **Swift**
+- Wireframe folders: Several iteration of design using **JavaScript** and **Sketch**
+- slides: Several iterations of slides in Microsoft PowerPoint format

 ## Storyline

 Mr Chung has **strong** health and insurance awareness.
 He brough the first medical insurance product 12 years ago.
 He exercises regularly.